Subtitle-Archival-Initiative/anime-subtitle-archival/Hayate no Gotoku! [a4917]/SS-Eclipse/README.md

 ## Notes

 Every episode includes two subtitle tracks, one styled ASS and one unstyled SRT.
-Songs are hardsubbed.
+Signs and songs are hardsubbed.